lidaof/eg-react/README.md

 If you don't specify a data source, your legend and visualizer will receive no data.

 ### 2. Using your shiny customizations
-1. Package your customizations into an object matching the schema in `TrackSubtype.ts`.
+1. Package your customizations into an object matching the schema in `model/TrackSubtype.ts`.
-2. Import the object from step 1 into `Track.js`.
+2. Import the object from step 1 into `model/TrackModel.js`.
-3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `Track.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
-The type name will come from the `TrackModel` passed to `Track` components.
+3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `model/TrackModel.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
+This map is used in `TrackModel`'s getRenderConfig() method.

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.